bihealth/NeatMS/docs/first-steps/basic-usage.md

 `height` - Peak height as given in the input feature table.
 One entry per sample.

+`area` - Peak area as given in the input feature table.
+One entry per sample.

 `peak_mz` - Peak *m/z* as given in the input feature table.
 One entry per sample.

 `peak_rt` - Peak retention time as given in the input feature table.
 One entry per sample.